Cheese Stuffed Burgers

 Making these Cheese Stuffed Burgers is pretty easy, especially when you use one of these burger presses.
 They’re far superior to some of the cheap plastic burger presses you see knocking about and much safer to use too!

-How many calories are in this Cheese Stuffed Burgers recipe?
+How many calories are in these Cheese Stuffed Burgers?

 This Cheese Stuffed Burgers recipe is perfect if you’re following a calorie controlled diet and fits well with any one of the major diet plans such as Weight Watchers.